aiwolf/CompetitionProtocolDivision/en/regulation.md

 If there is only one werewolf in the game, no whisper takes place.
 Please be careful that the server will not send whisper requests to the agent in this situation (for example, the whisper method in the sample Java agent does not get called).

-### Voting and Revoting
+### Voting and Revoting for Elimination

 The vote to eliminate a player from the game happens at the end of the day phase (after the talk phase).
+If a player votes for an invalid player, such as a dead player, the vote will be randomly chosen.
 Werewolves, Seers, and Bodyguards can use the information of which agent was eliminated by voting when making their decisions during the night phase.

 If there is a tie, the vote is repeated one time.
 In this case, there is no extra conversation.
 If there is still a tie in the second vote, then the eliminated player is chosen randomly from the tied players.
 During a revote, all players have a vote, and they can vote in anyone, not just the players tied in the first vote.

+### Voting and Revoting for Attack

-The werewolf attack vote happens similarly.
-One revote is allowed in case of a tie, and there is no whisper before the revote.
+If there is a tie in werewolf attack vote, one revote is allowed and there is no whisper before the revote.
+If there is still a tie in the second vote, then the attacked player is chosen randomly from the tied players.

+If a werewolf player votes for an invalid player, such as a dead human, the vote will be invalid.
+If the votes of all werewolves are invalid, the target of the attack will be randomly chosen from the alive humans.

 ## Preliminary Contest and Final Contest